rajnish-24-7-365/machine-learning-applications/README.md

 # machine-learning-applications
-This is machine learning applications for personal learning purposes
+This is a machine learning application for learning purposes.